harem123/nodeAPI-REST/migrations/readmeMigrations.txt

-execute add-association.js and add-foreign-keys.js migrations after you have executed the other migrations
+execute add-association.js and add-foreign-keys.js migrations after you had executed all other migrations